|

 •

-MINOS is
+MINOS was

 a long-baseline neutrino experiment designed to detect neutrino